cronologi/JavaScriptDevEnv/README.md

 # JavaScriptDevEnv

-This is a JavaScript Development Environment setup with webpack, babel, npm scritps etc.
+This is a JavaScript Development Environment setup with express, webpack, babel, npm scritps etc.

 ## Next